How DEC charities are providing aid as the crisis evolves

 - Suzanne Takkenberg, Action Against Hunger’s Country Director for Lebanon

-During the fighting, a lot of Lebanon’s public infrastructure was heavily damaged, leaving entire communities without access to essential healthcare services and clean water.
+During the conflict, a lot of Lebanon’s public infrastructure was heavily damaged, leaving entire communities without access to essential healthcare services and clean water.

 “We do a lot of in-kind distributions as well, still to those that are displaced,” says Suzanne Takkenberg, Action Against Hunger’s Country Director for Lebanon.
-“Everything from non-food items such as hygiene kits, baby kits, dignity kits; we do portable and drinking water distributions, both to IDPs [internally displaced people] but also to those still remaining in the border communities."
+“Everything from non-food items such as hygiene kits, baby kits, dignity kits; we do potable and drinking water distributions, both to IDPs [internally displaced people] and those still remaining in the border communities."

 Here are some more examples of how DEC charities have supported people in Lebanon: